Jawara Alleyne and Johnny Dufort Collaborate on Another Man’s New Cover

 At its core, this project is about reimagining masculinity and exploring how culture and innovation intersect in Caribbean life.
 I want viewers to question their preconceptions about gender, culture and identity, while also embracing the idea of play and imagination.
 The images of sorcerers and pirates serve a dual purpose: they pose important questions about who we are and how we see the world, but they also remind us of the value of creativity, exploration and wonder in all aspects of life.
 My goal is to inspire people to think more expansively – not only about masculinity and culture, but about the limitless possibilities of imagination.

 Hair: Shiori Takahashi at Streeters using L’Oreal Professionnel.
 Make-up: Thom Walker at Art and Commerce.
-Models: Abiral, Alva Claire at IMG Models, Asa, Cookie at W Models Management, Fayona Barnes, Monchan and Yuki from Bo Ningen, Roman Erol Mounir, Seb at Named Models, Taka at W Models Management and Xavier Williams.
+Models: Abiral, Alva Claire at IMG Models, Asa, Cookie at W Models Management, Fayona Barnes, Monchan and Yuki from Bo Ningen, Roman Erol Mounir, Seb at Named Models, Taka at W Models Management and Xavier Edwards.
 Casting: Theo Spencer.
 Set design: Max Bellhouse at The Magnet Agency.
 Photographic assistants: Alberto Gualtieri and Sasha Vanner.
 Styling assistants: Curtiss Holley and Gloria Thomas.
 Hair assistant: Raushana Hill.
 Make-up assistant: Martha Inuoe.
 Set design assistant: Rufus Wilkinson.
 Production: Abbie Cockerell at DoBeDo Represents.
 Production assistants: Zoe Irene and Tom Williams

 This article features in the Winter/Spring 2025 issue of Another Man, which is on sale internationally from 31 October, 2024.
+Order here.